emmysocute/emmysocute/README.md

 ## 🌟 About Me

 Thanks for stopping by!
 I'm Emmy, a developer who loves building things that actually work and scale.

-I'm passionate about:
-- **Writing clean code** that doesn't make me cry 6 months later 😅
-- **Cloud infrastructure** and making systems that are reliable
-- **Problem-solving** with a cup of coffee in hand ☕
-- **Learning new tech** — there's always something cool to explore

 ---

 ## 💻 Tech Stack